 Textile and apparel value chains are long and complex, spanning many types of companies, each with its own social and environmental sustainability challenges.
 IDH’s Materials Program is mature and is driving impact at scale, achieving market transformation in the global cotton value chain by creating both supply and demand for Better Cotton.
-We continue to build on this strong foundation of sectoral expertise by convening partners, funding research, and working with brands to scale innovative solutions that address sustainability issues in sourcing materials other than cotton.
+We continue to build on this strong foundation of sectoral expertise by convening partners, funding research, and working with brands to scale innovative solutions that address sustainability issues in sourcing materials other than virgin material.

-- We will convene the industry to create an enabling environment, addressing bottlenecks and production challenges, to secure brand commitment and cultivate both demand and supply.
+- We will convene the industry to create an enabling environment, addressing bottlenecks and production challenges, to secure brand commitment, and cultivate both demand and supply.
 We will facilitate innovation and engineer co-investing structures for driving the selected material to scale.